Sunday, December 28, 2014

 the request.
 There is a scene which shows their contrasting levels of

 “success.”
 Hunsecker receives a phone call from Falco while sitting in a

 luxurious room in his apartment.
 He is in a comfortable bathrobe while sipping

 coffee at a well- appointed table.
 Falco talks from a dingy room next to a

 bottle of Alka Seltzer, illustrating that he is the one under pressure to

-Hunsecker has given Falco the cold shoulder because the latter hasn't quashed a budding romance between his sister, Susan (Susan Harrison), and a jazz musician, Steve Dallas (Martin Milner).
-Now Hunsecker's feelings toward his sister are way beyond the normal bounds of brotherly protection.
+Hunsecker has given Falco the cold shoulder because the latter hasn't quashed a budding romance between his sister, Susan (Susan Harrison), and a jazz musician, Steve Dallas (Martin Milner), who is a decent man in contrast to J. J. Now Hunsecker's feelings toward his sister are way beyond the normal bounds of brotherly protection.
 He wants her for himself, and the subtext is incestual.
 There is one point where Susan seems to cringe at his closeness.
 It may be that she represents the one part of innocence in his past life that he is reluctant to leave behind.
 Hunsecker uses Falco to discredit

 Dallas at a distance

 through a rival writer.
 Falco lures a cigarette girl, who thinks he is